Skip to Content

 Regional Subsidiaries

-The City of Norwood Payneham & St Peters has the following five regional subsidiaries established under Section 43 of the Local Government Act 1999
+The City of Norwood Payneham & St Peters has the following regional subsidiaries, established under Section 43 of the Local Government Act 1999.

 Eastern Health Authority